 - Life Estates avoid probate; the property automatically transfers to your heirs upon the death of the last surviving Life Tenant.

-- Life Tenant’s right to use and occupy property is protected; a Remainder Owner’s problems (financial or otherwise) do not affect the Life Tenant’s absolute right to the property during your lifetime.
+- Life Tenant’s right to use and occupy the property is protected; a Remainder Owner’s problems (financial or otherwise) do not affect the Life Tenant’s absolute right to the property during your lifetime.

-- Favorable tax treatment upon the death of a Life Tenant; when property is titled this way, your heirs enjoy a stepped-up tax basis, as of the date of death, for capital gains purposes.
+- Favorable tax treatment upon the death of a Life Tenant; when the property is titled this way, your heirs enjoy a stepped-up tax basis, as of the date of death, for capital gains purposes.

 - Potential income tax consequences if the property is sold while the Life Tenant is still alive; Life Tenants do not receive the full income tax exemption normally available when a personal residence is sold.
 Remainder Owners receive no such exemption, so any capital gains tax would likely be due from the Remainder Owner’s proportionate share of proceeds from the sale.

-- Transfer into a Life Estate is irrevocable; however if all Life Tenants and Remainder Owners agree, a change can be made but may be subject to negative tax consequences.
+- Transfer into a Life Estate is irrevocable; however, if all Life Tenants and Remainder Owners agree, a change can be made but may be subject to negative tax consequences.